pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 ## Dropdowns

-Dropdowns are another common element of forms that allow you to pick from multiple options.
+Dropdowns are another common form element allowing you to pick from multiple options.

 ![Form with a dropdown.](./images/dropdown.png)